-F. Outer Limit Year: 10 yrs after all minor-child EDBs are over 21 or deceased
+E. Required Terminal Distribution: 10 yrs after all minor-child EDBs are over 21 or deceased

-The Outer Limit Year is the 10th year after the youngest minor child reaches age 31.
-In the unlikely event any minor child-EDB dies before reaching age 21, the Outer Limit would be 10 years after the point at which there is no minor child-EDB living who is under age 21.
+The Required Terminal Distribution is the 10th year after the youngest minor child reaches age 21.
+In the unlikely event any minor child-EDB dies before reaching age 21, the Outer Limit would be 10 years after the earliest point at which there is no minor child-EDB living who is under age 21.

-As noted, the RMD rules have an Outer Limit Year concept under which (regardless of what annual distributions are or are not being made) 100% of the account must be distributed by a certain year which I call the Outer Limit Year.
-The Outer Limit Year overrides all other RMD schedules then in progress.
+As noted, the RMD rules have a general rule under which (regardless of what annual distributions are or are not being made) 100% of the account must be distributed by a certain year (called the Required Terminal Distribution in this Outline).
+The Required Terminal Distribution overrides all other RMD schedules then in progress.
 Reg. § 1.401(a)(9)-5(e).
-The general Outer Limit Year rule, if the employee has multiple designated beneficiaries, is that the Outer Limit Year is "applied with respect to the oldest of the employee's designated beneficiaries."
+The general Required Terminal Distribution rule, if the employee has multiple designated beneficiaries, is that the Required Terminal Distribution is "applied with respect to the oldest of the employee's designated beneficiaries."
 Reg. § 1.401(a)(9)-5(f)(2)(i).
-However, under Reg. § 1.401(a)(9)-5(f)(2)(i), if ANY of the employee's multiple designated beneficiaries is a minor child-EDB, then the trust gets the following three special deals:
+However, under Reg. § 1.401(a)(9)-5(f)(2)(ii), if ANY of the employee's multiple designated beneficiaries is a minor child-EDB, then the trust gets the following three special deals:

-- The Outer Limit Year rule is based on the youngest minor-child EDB (not the oldest trust beneficiary).
+- The Required Terminal Distribution rule is based on the youngest minor-child EDB (not the oldest trust beneficiary).
 Reg. § 1.401(a)(9)-5(f)(2)(ii).
-Thus, the deadline for 100% distribution of the benefits to the trust would be 10 years after such youngest minor child-EDB turns age 21 (or dies if earlier). - The Outer Limit Year normally applicable to a PODB (i.e., the 10-year rule) does not apply even if some trust beneficiaries are PODBs or even if the oldest trust beneficiary is a mere PODB.
+Thus, the deadline for 100% distribution of the benefits to the trust would be 10 years after the earliest point at which there is no minor child living who is under age 21 (normally, the date the youngest minor child-EDB turns age 21). - The Required Terminal Distribution normally applicable to a PODB (i.e., the 10-year rule) does not apply even if some trust beneficiaries are PODBs or even if the oldest trust beneficiary is a mere PODB.
 Reg. § 1.401(a)(9)-5(f)(2)(ii).

-G. Minor child-EDB trust example
+F. Minor child-EDB trust example